epsalt/homepage/posts/2018-01-13-running-map.md

 ![Running Map](/images/running-map.gif)
 *Map tiles copyright [OpenStreetMap][osm-copyright] contributors*

-I have been tracking my runs for a few years now and have always wanted to something with the data.
+I have been tracking my runs for a few years now, and have always wanted to do something with the data.
 After a <span class="tip" title="hence the 'revenge' in the title...">few iterations</span>, this map is what I came up with.
 I have written below about my inspiration for the visualization, some technical details, and a bit of unnecessary evangelizing for the sport of running.

 ## On running